In the vast space of physics, we live on a small "island" that is compatible with humans.

 This autonomous AGI will self-reinforce this divergence because it will find itself far more successful in the competitive landscape of AGIs once it can write its own rules within the larger space of physics.

-It will then be able to rapidly dominate the option-limited AGIs by using any option, including human-incompatible options, to capture the most physical resources.
+But after this shift, it will then be able to rapidly dominate the option-limited AGIs because it can now use any option, including human-incompatible options, to capture the most resources.

 This rapid resource capture will simply be part of its competitive requirement to maximize its drive to survive — by maximizing its space-time volume — which simultaneously increases its ability to dominate the competitive landscape of AGI versus AGI.